DaxxonV/MoviesList/README.md

 # MoviesList
-A list to add and remove favourite movies with ranking score
+A list to add and remove favourite movies with ranking score and ordering of movies based on name.